The good, the bad and the ugly sides of data augmentation: An implicit spectral regularization perspective: Related Work

 In addition to explicitly regularized estimators,~\cite{wu2020optimal} also analyze the ridgeless limit for these regularizers, which can be interpreted as the minimum-Mahalanobis-norm interpolator.
-In Section~\ref{sec:expts-aSGD} we show that such estimators can also be realized in the limit of minimal DA. \paragraph{The role of explicit regularization and hyperparameter tuning:} Research on harmless interpolation and double descent~\cite{belkin2019reconciling} has challenged conventional thinking about regularization and overfitting for overparameterized models; in particular, good performance can be achieved with weak (or even negative) explicit regularization \cite{kobak2020optimal, tsigler2020benign}, and gradient descent trained to interpolation can sometimes beat ridge regression~\cite{richards2021comparing}.
-These results show that the scale of the ridge regularization significantly affects model generalization; consequently, recent work strives to estimate the optimal scale of ridge regularization using cross-validation techniques~\cite{patil2021uniform,patil2022mitigating}.
+In Section~\ref{sec:expts-aSGD} we show that such estimators can also be realized in the limit of minimal DA.

+\paragraph{The role of explicit regularization and hyperparameter tuning:} Research on harmless interpolation and double descent~\citep{belkin2019reconciling} has challenged conventional thinking about regularization and overfitting for overparameterized models; in particular, good performance can be achieved with weak (or even negative) explicit regularization \citep{kobak2020optimal, tsigler2020benign}, and gradient descent trained to interpolation can sometimes beat ridge regression~\citep{richards2021comparing}.
+These results show that the scale of the ridge regularization significantly affects model generalization; consequently, recent work strives to estimate the optimal scale of ridge regularization using cross-validation techniques~\citep{patil2021uniform,patil2022mitigating}.

-As shown in the classical work~\cite{bishop1995training}, ridge regularization is equivalent to augmentation with (isotropic) Gaussian noise, and the scale of regularization naturally maps to the variance of Gaussian noise augmentation.
+As shown in classical work~\citep{bishop1995training}, ridge regularization is equivalent to augmentation with (isotropic) Gaussian noise, and the scale of regularization naturally maps to the variance of Gaussian noise augmentation.
 Our work links DA to a much more flexible class of regularizers and shows that some types of DA induce an implicit regularization that yields much more robust performance across the hyperparameter(s) dictating the ``strength'' of the augmentation.
-In particular, our experiments in Section~\ref{sec:expts-compareaugs} show that random mask~\cite{he2022masked}, cutout~\cite{devries2017improved} and our new random rotation augmentation yield comparable generalization error for a wide range of hyperparameters (masking probability, cutout width and rotation angle respectively); the random rotation is a new augmentation proposed in this work and frequently beats ridge regularization as well as interpolation.
+In particular, our experiments in Section~\ref{sec:expts-compareaugs} show that random mask~\citep{he2022masked}, cutout~\citep{devries2017improved} and our new random rotation augmentation yield comparable generalization error for a wide range of hyperparameters (masking probability, cutout width and rotation angle respectively); the random rotation is a new augmentation proposed in this work and frequently beats ridge regularization as well as interpolation.
 Thus, our flexible framework enables the discovery of DA with appealing robustness properties not present in the more basic methodology of ridge regularization.